Library

 By decision of the board, as of 2024 short scientific works (e.g. articles, chapters, case notes and conference contributions) of all UvA researchers – if they are not published open access already – will be made freely accessible pursuant of the section mentioned above after six months embargo through the repository of the UvA, DARE.
 In doing so, the UvA – like other universities in the Netherlands – is following the principles established nationally.

 As a result of this decision, researchers no longer have to give explicit permission to the Library (opt-in).
-The Library will take care of this, unless a researcher objects.
+The Library will take care of this, unless a researcher objects(opt-out).

 Open access obligations